 Aspen Ministries is a non-profit, non-taxable religious organization/establishment under the USC 26 § 508(c)(1)(a) church-affiliated ministry non-taxable exception rules, and all activities are engaged in for the exercise of our ministry.
 Non-profit ministries as “Non-taxable” religious establishments are different than a “tax-exempt” 501(c)(3) (ect) state-approved non-profit; churches and religious organizations fall outside of state jurisdiction and are automatically non-taxable, without filing requirements, and contributions/tithes are deductible under section 170(c).
 This means we are not required to file or carry an EIN.

-If a church or non-profit religious organization ministry voluntarily come under state jurisdiction by submitting Form 1023 and becoming a 501(c)(3)), they are only filing for “tax-exempt” status when they already “non-taxable” status under the USC 26 § 508 rule exception.
+If a church or non-profit religious organization ministry voluntarily come under state jurisdiction by submitting Form 1023 and becoming a 501(c)(3)), they are only filing for “tax-exempt” status when they automatically had “non-taxable” status under the USC 26 § 508 rule exception.
 This also gives them the added benefit of being listed on the national charity “Exempt Organizations Select Check”, but brings them under state control voluntarily.
 (Please be aware of the following when searching for organizations in this database: Certain eligible donees (i.e., churches, group ruling subordinates, and governmental units) may not be listed in this database.
 See Other Eligible Donees for more information.)
 Aspen Ministries/Aspen Brain health is considered an “other eligible donee” and is not required to file and thus is not listed, yet contributions are allowable.

 USC 26 § 508(c)(1)(a) rules automatically allow deductions (as a “non-taxable church or religious organization”).
 If you have any concerns regarding the allowable deductions of contributions/tithes/offerings/trades made to Aspen Ministries/Aspen Brain Health, consult with your tax professional.
 Contributions should be made out to Aspen Ministries.